bob-beck/cabinfevertargets/SCALING.md

 This would be completely bonkers and infeasable if we were pre-generating the PDF targets.
 We'd have way too many files to sort through.

-However if we switch to a model where the user *generates* the non-standard targets - its easy to deal with, and easy to confirm looking at the target
+However if we switch to a model where the user *generates* the non-standard targets - its easy to deal with, and easy to confirm looking at the target that has the intended distance and size of the target in millimeters printed right on the target.

 1) A "typical" bullet diameter for a competitive rifle in the class (The samples here use 6mm for div 6, 8mm for div 1, 2, 3, 7, and 12mm for div 4 and 5)